al66/imicros-feel-interpreter/README.md

  - Provide build-in functions as listed below.

 # Restrictions
- - Currently no additional name symbols (./-+* according rule 30.) as well as keywords (for,return,if,true,false,in,and,or,between,some,every,then,else,not,string,number,boolean,null,date,time,duration) in names are supported.
+ - Additional name symbols (./-+* according rule 30. of the sepcification) as well as keywords (for,return,if,true,false,in,and,or,between,some,every,then,else,not,string,number,boolean,null,date,time,duration) in names are ***not*** supported.
 (The package uses nearley as parser and I didn't found a way to implement the ambiguity)
- - No external functions supported.
+ - No external functions are supported.

 # Performance considerations
 In case of intensive usage with large number of data sets consider the pre-parsing possibility.